-We had also went to Birmingham – to the 16th Street Church and the Civil Rights Institute.
-What my daughter wrote was completely tied to what we were talking about at home It mattered to me that she used the word ‘believe’ because it just felt very reflective of her, and the way that she’s hearing what we’re doing.
+We had also gone to Birmingham, to the 16th Street Church and the Civil Rights Institute.
+What my daughter wrote was completely tied to what we were talking about at home.
+It mattered to me that she used the word believe because it just felt very reflective of her and the way that she’s hearing what we’re doing.

-There are many people in my more white, suburban communities who don’t think I’m a likely suspect for somebody who is often engaged in racial equity work.
-I don’t feel like I have a really long proven track record in St. Louis.
+There are many people in my more White, suburban communities who don’t think I’m a likely suspect for somebody who is often engaged in Racial Equity work.
+I don’t feel like I have a long proven track record in St. Louis.
 I’m relatively new to St. Louis.
-I also can’t say, “Oh, well, this is a natural step because I used to work on XYZ board or I worked at this organization so therefore I would be somebody that you would like.”
-Elections when you’re forming a board are usually like, “We need a strong HR person or a finance person.”
+I also can’t say, “Oh, well, this is a natural step because I used to work on XYZ board or I worked at this organization so, therefore, I would be somebody you would like.”
+Elections, when you’re forming a board, are usually like, “We need a strong HR person or a finance person.”
 I didn’t fit any of those buckets.
 But I could be seen as unusual in terms of who’s been doing a lot of the work, who is engaged, and what communities are touched and represented.
-My experience with We Stories has been that there’s a large amount of interest and potential engagement from families like mine.
+And my experience with We Stories has been that there’s a large amount of interest and potential engagement from families like mine.